Neelam-Nagshi/Food/README.md

 This will be an **amazing** food program.

-We will not collect many great recipes !
+We will definitely collect many great recipes !